lwjglgamedev/zvk/bookcontents/chapter-10/chapter-10.md

 will use.
 It is very important to properly set the `vulkanApiVersion` to `vulkan.API_VERSION_1_3` (`VK_API_VERSION_1_3`).
 If you forget to use this, since we are using Vulkan 1.3, you will find strange issues when allocating buffers.

-In the file we define som convenience `enum`s to prevent the rest of the code to have to get access to VMA.
+In the file we define some convenience `enum`s to prevent the rest of the code to have to get access to VMA.

 We will create an instance of the `VkVmaAlloc` in the `VkCtx` struct: